BAUDOTlab/Dream_Rare-X/README.md

 Recently, MultiXrank, a novel RWR algorithm for multilayer networks, have been introduced `[3]`.

 MultiXrank is able to navigate very complex and heterogeneous networks, composed of various node types and interaction types.
 Here, we propose to use this algorithm on a two-layer network derived from the symptom dataset provied in the Rare-X challenge, supplemented by information extracted from the rare disease database Orphanet and the Human Phenotype Ontology (HPO) database `[4]`.
-We expect that the iterative application of MultiXrank, starting from each *Rare-X disease* seed node on the multilayer network, will yield RWR scores that effectively highlight the significance of *symptom* and *phenotype* nodes with respect to the respective seed disease.
+We expect that the iterative application of MultiXrank, starting from each *Rare-X disease* seed node on the multilayer network, will yield RWR scores that effectively highlight the significance of *symptom* and *phenotype* nodes with respect to the seed disease.

 ### Description of the pipeline